Eddie Bernice Johnson: Personal life and death

 Johnson was a member of Alpha Kappa Alpha sorority and The Links.
 In 1956, she married educator Lacey Kirk Johnson.
 They had one child, a son.
 The marriage ended in divorce in 1970.

 Johnson died in Dallas on December 31, 2023, at the age of 89, shortly after being admitted into hospice care.
 She reportedly died of a spinal infection while recovering from spinal surgery.
 Three days later, her family announced plans to file a lawsuit against her health-care providers, claiming medical negligence was responsible for her death.
 In June 2024, the lawsuit was settled.
-She would be buried in the Texas State Cemetery in Austin, Texas.
+She was buried in the Texas State Cemetery in Austin, Texas.

 Legacy

 Dallas Independent School District opened an elementary school in Wilmer, Texas, named after Johnson, in 2020.

 Dallas Union Station is officially known as "Eddie Bernice Johnson Union Station" after Johnson.